 Why Does Weather Affect Energy Usage?

 Weather conditions during the different seasons can drastically affect humidity levels and temperature, both of which have a significant impact on energy usage.
-The following are the conditions that have a bigger impact:
+The following are the weather conditions that have a bigger impact on energy usage:

 The heat during the summertime can be very uncomfortable in any commercial building or home.
 As temperatures increase, cooling fans and AC units will start to be used way more frequently.
 This increase in usage directly correlates with an increase in energy usage rates.
 To decrease energy consumption during the extreme summer months, make sure your thermostat is set to 18 degrees celsius or higher when you’re not at home.
 This will reduce consumption and energy costs without sacrificing your own comfort.